Atos-FiwareOps/fiware-maintenance-calendar-api/README.md

 * url_calendar = The url of the Radicale Calendar, for example "http://xxx.xxx.xxx.xxx:5232/fiware/".
 * ics_calendar = The internal ics of the Radical Calendar, for example "NodesMaintenance.ics".
 * host_contex_broker = The endpoint of the Orion Context broker instance, for example the generic instance of FIWARE Lab as SaaS "http://orion.lab.fiware.org:1026"
+* log_file: the relative path, where the log file will be generated, for example "log/simpler_logger.log", the folder should be created previously.
+* maxbytes_log_file: The maxim size of the log file, for example '2000000' bytes
+* backupCount_log_file: number of backups availables for the log file.
+* formatter_log: the format of the messages in the log file and console.
+* log_level: it indicates the level of the logging messages.
+The possible values are ERROR, WARNING, INFO and DEBUG

 It is necessary to execute the script bin/ConfigurationMaintenanceCalendarForNotifications.sh to inialitate entities for the Maintenance Calendar notification in the Context Broker instance (variable: host_contex_broker, see above bullet list.
 The following variables should be modified in order to be aligned with the instance of the Context Broker:

 * IP_CONTEXT_BROKER = The endpoint of the Orion Context broker instance, for example the generic instance of FIWARE Lab as SaaS "http://orion.lab.fiware.org:1026".
 It should be aligned with the instance of the Context Broker (config.py).
 * TOKEN_CONTEXT_BROKER =  Token for accessing to the Context Broker.
 You need an account in FIWARE Lab to obtain this token, see the [documentation of the Context Broker](https://fiware-orion.readthedocs.io/en/develop/quick_start_guide/index.html)

 ## Running